Low Costs: The Key to Funds’ Long-Term Success

 This may not seem like much, but over time it adds up.
 Most investors are aware of the power of compounding in generating wealth over the long term.
 Think of the expense ratio as compounding in reverse – over a long-term period, losing 1% to fees every year can take a big chunk out of your return.

-The fee is particularly detrimental in today’s low-rate environment.
+The fee is particularly detrimental in today’s low-yield environment.
 While a 1% fee is less noticeable when yields are high, this same fee takes a much greater percentage of investors’ total return when the fund is only able to invest in securities that pay 3-4%.
 Worse still, the presence of the fee may tempt the manager to take on added risk just to stay even with the benchmark – which can be a surprise for investors when the bond market turns south.

 Why Choose Funds with the Lowest Expense Ratios?